Victoria Tower (Canada)

 The Victoria Tower was the prominent main bell tower of the original Centre Block parliament building in Ottawa, Ontario, Canada.
 The 55 m tower was the centre piece of Parliament Hill that was constructed from 1859 to 1866 by Thomas Fuller.
 It was destroyed during the great fire of the Centre Block on 3 February 1916.
 Its replacement, the Peace Tower, was built on the same location but the design (larger clock face, ornamental Victoria High Gothic vs. simpler Modern Gothic) and height were radically changed.
-The original tower bore some similarities to the tower at the Parliament Building (Quebec) (still standing).

 Interior

 Inside the walls of the tower was a vacant space with a series of staircases leading to the bell tower.
 The upper section of the bell tower had a spiral staircase that lead to the spire outside and inside the support and actual bells.
 Access to the tower was from the second floor of the Centre Block as the ground floor was empty space that formed the opening and entrance to the Centre Block.